 White spots begin to form on the teeth in areas affected.
 These spots mean that the

 enamel is starting to break down.
 They may lead to early sensitivity in the teeth.

-- An early cavity appears on the tooth.
+An early cavity is seen on the tooth.
 It has a light brown color.